gesellix/gesellix/site/content/post/linuxkit-on-linode.md

 I assume you have [Golang](https://golang.org/) already installed and [Docker](https://www.docker.com/get-docker) is running.

 The exciting part is probably the last command where the `moby` tool is used to create a standard ISO image based on the `sshd.yml` config.
-When you start the command for the first time you'll see `moby` downloading and precessing the referenced Docker images, adding your SSH public key, and creating the desired output image as ISO format:
+When you start the command for the first time you'll see `moby` downloading and processing the referenced Docker images, adding your SSH public key, and creating the desired output image as ISO format:

     $ moby build -output iso-bios examples/sshd.yml